Growth Metrics

 Cardinal Health (CAH) Short term Debt (2016 - 2025)

-Cardinal Health's Short term Debt history spans 17 years, with the latest figure at $680.0 million for Q4 2025.
+Cardinal Health (CAH) has disclosed Short term Debt for 17 consecutive years, with $680.0 million as the latest value for Q4 2025.